kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject.md

 #Inventory System using ScriptableObjects

+###Download, Install Inventory-System Code in Unity Package
 **Download:** The code for these classes is included in the Inventory System Code package.
 [Download Link: Inventory System Code Unity Package](https://utdallas.box.com/v/InventorySystem-Code)

+**IMPORTANT:** Importing this package will overwrite all of the existing files listed below, you will need to fix some minor issues detailed in the section below.

  _Updated Apr 10, 2019_